gridscale/terraform-provider-gridscale/website/docs/r/server.html.md

         * `protocol` - (Required) Either 'udp' or 'tcp'.

-        * `dst_port` - (Optional) A Number between 1 and 65535, port ranges are seperated by a colon for FTP.
+        * `dst_port` - (Optional) A Number between 1 and 65535, port ranges are separated by a colon for FTP.

-        * `src_port` - (Optional) A Number between 1 and 65535, port ranges are seperated by a colon for FTP.
+        * `src_port` - (Optional) A Number between 1 and 65535, port ranges are separated by a colon for FTP.

         * `src_cidr` - (Optional) Either an IPv4/6 address or and IP Network in CIDR format.
 If this field is empty then this service has access to all IPs.